Bhaskers-Blu-Org2/MCW-Azure-security-and-management/Hands-on lab/HOL step-by-step - Azure security and management.md

     ![Screenshot of an Azure Application Insights warning alert.](images/Lab-guide/image132.png "Azure Application Insights alert")

-	>**Note:** The email may take several minutes to arrive.
+	> **Note**: The email may take several minutes to arrive.
 You can proceed with the lab and check for the email later.

 24. The alert will quickly resolve as the Load Test has completed causing the CPU condition to quiet